-How to remove the last item from an array in JavaScript
+How to Delete a Property from an Object in JavaScript

 Read More…